ZenitechSoftware/visa-js/README.md

 ```
 - any `account` can only be `open`ed by `teller`
 - specific `account` can only be `read` by owner
-- any `transaction` can only be `create`ed by `manager` OR by owner of account money are transferred from
+- any `transaction` can only be `create`d by `manager` OR by owner of account money are transferred from
 - `transaction` that was created less than 1 day ago can only be `revert`ed by CFO from specific machine

 Let's secure the sample bank app API: